-aimed at helping those in need of assistance on account of an untimely demise in the family.
+not find the format of the application to be a disabiling factor for a proper consideration thereof, it could not be set up as a ground for rejection of the payer, by the beneficiary of the appointment made in derogation of the rights of Respondent 4.
+At any rate, what was important was the substance of the application and not the form.
+If the application in substance conveyed the request for a compassionate appointment and provided the information which the Manager required for considering the request, the very fact that the information was not in a given format would not have been a good reason to turn down the request.
+We need to remind ourselves that the scheme is meant to be a beneficial scheme aimed at helping those in need of assistance on account of an untimely demise in the family.
 Inasmuch as the Assistant Educational Officer and even the High Court found Respondent 4 to be eligible for appointment and directed the Manager to make such an appointment, they committed no error to warrant our interference under Article 136 of the Constitution.
 The civil appeal is, therefore, liable to be dismissed."

 Having heard the submissions of the learned counsels and considering the facts and circumstances of the matter, the Tribunal does not hesitate in considering the impugned order as a non est in the eyes of law and not tenable.
-Such impugned order, passed after lapse of 5 (five) years from the date of submission of the proforma application, rejecting on the ground of delayed submission of proforma application, ignoring the fact that the plain paper application was submitted by the applicant was well within the time is but a mockery of justice.
-Therefore, the impugned memo No.199 dated 04.07.2022 issued by the Joint Secretary, Public Works Department, being quashable, is quashed and set aside with a further direction to the respondent No. 2 (i), the Secretary, Public Works Department, Howrah to reconsider the matter in the light of the above observations of this Tribunal and provide the applicant a suitable employment under compassionate ground after ignoring the three years three months and eleven days' delay, if he is otherwise eligible within 6 (six) months from the date of communication of this order.
+Such impugned order rejecting on the ground of delayed submission of proforma application, ignoring the fact that the plain paper application was submitted by the applicant was well within the time is but a mockery of justice.
+Therefore, the impugned memo No.493 dated 22.08.2022, being quashable, is quashed and set aside with a further direction to the respondent authority No.2(a)(ii), the Commissioner of Textile & Sericulture to reconsider the matter in the light of the above observations of this Tribunal and provide the applicant a suitable employment under compassionate ground after ignoring the one month and 15 days delay, if he is otherwise eligible within 6 (six) months from the date of communication of this order.